On endomorphisms of projective varieties with numerically trivial canonical divisors: Proof of Theorems and

 Suppose $f$ is quasi-amplified.
 Then so are $f_A\times f_S$ and $f_A$ by Lemmas \ref{lem-lift-des} and \ref{lem-prod}.
 Since $A$ and $\Alb(X)$ are abelian varieties, $f_A$ is amplified and hence so is $g$ by Proposition \ref{prop-5lem}.
 Suppose $f$ is PCD.
 Then so are $f_A\times f_S$, $f_A$ and $g$ by Lemmas \ref{lem-fin-lift-des}, \ref{lem-prod} and \ref{lem-pcd-des}.
 In both cases, $g$ is PCD (cf.~Theorem \ref{thm-amp-pcd}).
 Taking the Stein factorization of $\alb_X$ and applying \cite[Lemma 5.2]{CMZ} and Proposition \ref{prop-cov-ab}, $\alb_X$ has connected fibres by the universal property. \end{proof}

 1pc {\bf Acknowledgement.} The author would like to thank Professor De-Qi Zhang for many inspiring discussions and suggestions to improve this paper.
-He would like to thank Professor Daniel Huybrechts for answering my questions about Hyperk\"ahler manifolds.
-He would also like to thank Professor Paolo Cascini for very warm hospitality and support during the preparation of the paper.
-The author is supported by a Postdoc Fellowship of Max Planck Institute for Mathematics.
+He would like to thank Professor Daniel Huybrechts for answering his questions about Hyperk\"ahler manifolds and Professor Keiji Oguiso for suggesting Example \ref{exa-k3-1}.
+He would also like to thank Professor Paolo Cascini for his very warm hospitality and support during the preparation of the paper.
+Finally, he would like to thank the referee for valuable comments.
+The author is supported by a Postdoctoral Fellowship of Max Planck Institute for Mathematics.